 Villarroel’s creations grant the residents the capacity to discover their secrets by means of small squares, pathways and hidden fountains that provide a permanent sensation of novelty.
 Nowadays, the family saga continues with Pablo, Matías and Antonia Villarroel, associated with architect Hugo Torrico, in their studio located in Puente Romano.

 Melvin Villarroel’s philosophy and know-how are present in the projects developed by Villarroel-Torrico architectural studio.
 If you are planning to buy your new home in Marbella, Marbella or other areas of Costa del Sol, it is likely that you will recognize Villarroel’s style when you see it.
 It has become an essential feature of our beloved Costa del Sol’s identity.

-Scenic, the new development by Villarroel-Torrico in Estepona town10th Sep, 2019 by Manuel Alarcon
+Scenic, the new development by Villarroel-Torrico in Estepona town10th Sep, 2019 by Manolo Alarcon